 Gently spread 1 tablespoon of chocolate glaze onto the éclair or carefully dip the top of each filled éclair into the glaze.
 Chill for a few minutes to set the ganache before serving.

 - Consuming raw and lightly cooked eggs poses a risk of foodborne illness.

 This recipe is truly a classic recipe and as such, however, a few little tweaks here and there can be fun and rings the changes:

 - Add a little espresso powder to the pastry cream to create a coffee flavor.

 - Add cocoa powder to the pastry cream for an overall chocolate taste.

 How to Store and Freeze

 - These are best the day they are made, but éclairs keep in a covered container for a day or two in the fridge.
 As they sit, the filling tends to get a little weepy.

 - You can, however, make the shells and refrigerate them a day or so ahead of time, along with the pastry cream, and then assemble the day you want to serve them.

 - Similarly, if you want to freeze the shells, place them on a baking sheet rimmed with wax or parchment paper until frozen.
 Transfer to a bag or a container (if you're worried about them getting bumped and broken in the freezer) for up to two months.
-Defrost at room temperature or in the fridge, and fill with pastry cream as directed in the recipe.
+Re-crisp the shells on a baking sheet in a 350 F oven.
+Let cool completely before filling with pastry cream as directed in the recipe.